Universities sound alarm as coronavirus cases emerge just days into classes — 530 at one campus

 Iowa State University has reported 130 cases in the week since courses started.
 The University of Missouri described a “new normal” as campus reopened — from thinned-out lecture halls to an educational campaign from student leaders and influencers — but found itself with 159 coronavirus cases among students by the first day of class.

-Some schools have reversed course as clusters got out of hand.
-Last Monday, the University of North Carolina at Chapel Hill announced that it would revert to all-remote instruction for undergraduates after 177 coronavirus cases were confirmed among students and hundreds more went into quarantine due to possible exposure.
+Some schools have reversed course as clusters have gotten out of hand.
+On Aug.
+17, the University of North Carolina at Chapel Hill announced that it would revert to all-remote instruction for undergraduates after 177 coronavirus cases were confirmed among students and hundreds more went into quarantine because of possible exposure.
 The University of Notre Dame followed a day later, halting in-person teaching for at least two weeks in an attempt to contain infections.

 Cases are still mounting, however.
 UNC-Chapel Hill says it received results from more than 1,500 tests last week, more than 500 of them positive.
 At least 784 students have tested positive to date, mostly after the start of the semester.

-Schools pushing ahead with in-person learning are trying to show students they are serious about social distancing.
+Schools pushing ahead with in-person learning are trying to show students that they are serious about social distancing.

-Coronavirus clusters at Central Michigan University spurred concerns about parties, causing university president Bob Davies to announce Monday the suspension of Greek organizations’ “in-person activities.”
+Coronavirus clusters at Central Michigan University spurred concerns about parties, causing President Robert O. Davies to announce Monday the suspension of Greek organizations’ “in-person activities.”
 The school tallied 54 new cases in seven days, Davies said.

+Dozens of professors in Michigan want the governor to step in.
+More than 200 faculty members sent a letter to Michigan Gov. Gretchen Whitmer (D) urging that she “mandate that classes that don’t require face-to-face teaching as part of their pedagogy … must meet fully online.”
+The professors are mostly from Grand Valley State University but include faculty from Central Michigan University, Western Michigan University, the University of Michigan at Flint and Northern Michigan University, according to MLive.com.

 Syracuse University published a blistering letter Aug.
-20 saying a “large group of first-year students” would face discipline for an evening quad event that “selfishly jeopardized” the residential experience.
+20 saying that a “large group of first-year students” would face discipline for an evening quad event that “selfishly jeopardized” the residential experience.
 The letter warned that they “may have done damage enough to shut down campus, including residence halls and in-person learning, before the academic semester even begins.”

-At Ohio State, where officials have reported one of the biggest crackdowns to date in the form of suspensions, university spokesman Ben Johnson emphasized that Ohio State has an enrollment of nearly 70,000 students, many of whom are following the rules.
+At Ohio State, where officials have reported one of the biggest crackdowns to date in the form of suspensions, university spokesman Ben Johnson emphasized that the school has an enrollment of nearly 70,000 students, many of whom are following the rules.

-“If you were to walk around campus with me right now … you would see hundreds, really thousands of students doing everything right,” Johnson told The Washington Post.
+“If you were to walk around campus with me right now … you would see hundreds, really thousands, of students doing everything right,” Johnson told The Washington Post.

 But a few people’s decisions can reverberate.